gretzuni

 Then top

 I worked my way through a BA, Cum Laude, from Columbia University and began my career working for various publications in Hong Kong and New York, including TIME magazine.
 I received my pre-Bologna MA and PhD degrees from Belgrade University.
 My early academic work focused on late 19th and early 20th century intercultural theologians, thinkers, and scientists.
 When I began teaching American cultural studies, digital technology was already ascendant, creating a need to develop new pedagogies.
-As a result, I began to develop networked learning approaches and the research that I do today.
+As a result, I began to develop networked learning approaches and the digital research that I do today.

-Recent papers and work top
+Selected recent papers and work top

-Recent talks top
+Selected talks top

 Non-academic publications top